-- 1.1 This supervisory statement is aimed at firms to which CRD IV applies.
-This statement: - clarifies the Prudential Regulation Authority's (PRA's) expectations as to the inclusion of securities financing transactions in the calculation of the credit valuation adjustment capital charge; - clarifies the identification of qualifying central counterparties; - sets out the factors which the PRA expects such firms to take into account when applying for certain permissions related to the counterparty credit risk regulatory framework; and - sets out the PRA's approach to post approval changes to counterparty credit risk advanced model approaches. - 1.2 This statement should be considered in addition to the requirements in CRR Articles 162 and 382; the Counterparty Credit Risk section of the PRA Rulebook and the high-level expectations outlined in 'The PRA's approach to banking supervision'.2
+1.1 This supervisory statement is aimed at CRR firms.
+This statement:

+- clarifies the Prudential Regulation Authority's (PRA's) expectations as to the inclusion of securities financing transactions in the calculation of the credit valuation adjustment capital charge; - clarifies the identification of qualifying central counterparties; - sets out the factors which the PRA expects such firms to take into account when applying for certain permissions related to the counterparty credit risk regulatory framework; and - sets out the PRA's approach to post approval changes to counterparty credit risk advanced model approaches.

+1.2 This statement should be considered in addition to the requirements in CRR Articles 162 and 382; the Counterparty Credit Risk (CCR) Part and the high-level expectations outlined in 'The PRA's approach to banking supervision'.2

-Factors which the PRA expects firms to take into account when applying for certain permissions related to the counterparty credit risk regulatory framework.
+2 Factors which the PRA expects firms to take into account when applying for certain permissions related to the counterparty credit risk regulatory framework